Gunavarthan/TicTacToe/README.md

 ### Single Player Mode
 - Navigate to the Single Player section.
-- Play against the computer with progressively challenging AI.
+- Play against the computer with AI.

 ### Online Mode
 #### (Currently Unavailable due to lack of Server Resources)